 The Bluebreast Darter (Etheostoma camurum) is listed as endangered in Illinois (Illinois Endangered Species Protection Board, February 22, 2011).
-The Bluebreast Darter is a small colorful fish that is rarely greater than 3.5 inches in length and usually in the 2-3 inch range.
+The Bluebreast Darter is a small colorful fish that is usually 2-3 inches and rarely greater than 3.5 inches in length.
 They have a blunt nose, a dark blue to blue-green coloring with 8 to 12 faint dark vertical bars.
 Their fins have a dark outer edge outline with a white line inside of that.
 The males have a blue throat and breast, small red spots along their sides and an orange area on their lower sides.
 While in breading season, the male will be tinged with an orange-red coloring.
 Female darters do not have the blue breast and throat, red spots or orange area.
-They have a much duller coloring with a few dark spots on their side.
+They have a duller coloring with a few dark spots on their sides.

-The Bluebreast Darter mostly eat aquatic inset larvae, crustaceans and other aquatic invertebrates.
+The Bluebreast Darter eats aquatic inset larvae, crustaceans and other aquatic invertebrates.
 They live in clear, fast moving, medium to large streams.
-They are typically in 4 to 12 inches of water and the adults typically are found near boulders.
-The know locations of the Bluebreast Darter is in New York, Pennsylvania, Virginia, West Virginia, Ohio, Kentucky, Indiana, Tennessee, Alabama and Illinois.
+They are typically in 4 to 12 inches of water and the adults usually are found near boulders.
+The known locations of the Bluebreast Darter are New York, Pennsylvania, Virginia, West Virginia, Ohio, Kentucky, Indiana, Tennessee, Alabama and Illinois.
 Within Illinois, there are 17 recorded occurrences yielding 120 individual Bluebreast Darters.
 The Illinois Natural History Survey (INHS) estimates the total population based on sampling density and habitat to be approximately 23,000, all in Vermilion County in the tributaries of the Wabash River watershed.
-Two Bluebreast Darters were the only collected threatened and endangered species that were found in the North Fork in the project area as shown in Figure 2.
-Near I-74, south of Danville, two more individuals were sampled totaling a population of 3 in the project area of the 120 statewide sampled.
+A Bluebreast Darter was the only collected threatened and endangered species that was found in the North Fork as shown in Figure 2.
+Near I-74, south of Danville, two more individuals were sampled totaling a population of 3 in the area of the 120 statewide sampled.

 In the summer of 2007, the INHS conducted a survey of the Bluebeast Darter at thirty sites.
 Seventeen sites produced a total of 79 Bluebreast Darters.
 All except two were collected in areas of swift moving water where cobble and boulders were present in the stream.
 They were often found in depths of 3-18 inches.
-The Middle Fork and Salt Fork contained the highest densities of the species while the main stem had infrequent collections and only a single Bluebreast Darter was found on the North Fork.
-Spawning was observed during this survey on 22 June 2007 when water temperatures was 24°C. The Bluebreast Darter usually spawn from May to July where the female can lay about 100 eggs.
+The Middle Fork and Salt Fork contained the highest densities of the species while the main stem had infrequent collections.
+Spawning was observed during this survey on 22 June 2007 when water temperatures was 24°C. The Bluebreast Darters usually spawn from May to July where the female can lay about 100 eggs.
 The incubation period is seven to ten days.